2022 WTA Finals – Singles

 Caroline Garcia defeated Aryna Sabalenka in the final, 7–6(7–4), 6–4 to win the women's singles tennis title at the 2022 WTA Finals.
-Garcia became the first Frenchwoman to win the season-ending championships since Amélie Mauresmo in 2005.
+She was the first Frenchwoman to win the year-end championships since Amélie Mauresmo in 2005.
+It was Garcia's eleventh and last career WTA Tour singles title.

-Sabalenka became the fourth player in the Open Era after Steffi Graf and Williams sisters to defeat, for the first time since 2008, the top-three ranked players at the same event; defeating world No. 2 Ons Jabeur and No. 3 Jessica Pegula in the respective round robin matches and No. 1 Iga Świątek in the semifinals.
-Sabalenka remains to day the only player, who did not win a tournament after this achievement.

 Garbiñe Muguruza was the reigning champion, but did not qualify this year.

+Sabalenka was the fourth player in the Open Era – after Steffi Graf, Venus Williams, and Serena Williams – to defeat the world's top-three ranked players at the same tournament, defeating world No. 2 Ons Jabeur and No. 3 Jessica Pegula in the round-robin and No. 1 Iga Świątek in the semifinals.
+Sabalenka remains the only player who did not win the tournament after doing so.

-Jabeur, Pegula, Coco Gauff and Daria Kasatkina all made their singles debut at the event, although this marked the first time since 2012 that none of the debutants advanced past the round-robin stage.
+Jabeur, Pegula, Coco Gauff and Daria Kasatkina all made their singles debut at the event, although this marked the first time since 2012 that no debutant reached the semifinals.

 This marked the first time since 2015 where two players won all three of their round-robin matches but were both defeated in the semifinals.